East African Community: The Secretariat

 The Secretariat is the executive organ of the EAC.
 The highest office of the Secretariat is the Secretary General.
 The Secretary General is appointed by the summit upon nomination by the current rotational head of state and serves one five-year fixed term.
 The Secretariat also contains the offices of the Deputy Secretaries General appointed by the Summit and under the purview of the Secretary General.
 The Secretariat's principle function is the implementation of the decisions of the Summit and the Council with other functions including research on best methods to achieve the EAC treaty's goals, management of funds, and investigation of EAC affairs.
-Veronica Nduva is the current Secretary General of the EAC, having been appointed 7 June 2024 following Kenya's recall of former EAC Secretary-General Peter Mathuki for alleged misallocation of six million in funds from the Peace Fund at the Secretariat.
+Stephen Mbundi is the current Secretary General of the EAC.